 Our student soccer and volleyball teams are playing in the Bay Area's Small School League.
 Over the past few years, our sports department has built up teams that are capable of successfully participating in competitive leagues where they are playing against other school teams.
-We also have an elementary soccer team that plays in the Sunnyvale Alliance league as well as a basketball team, and we participate in cross-country running events.
+We also have an elementary soccer team that plays in the Sunnyvale Alliance league and we participate in cross-country running events.

 Take a peek: